 Source Material for Further Study

-Hans K. LaRondelle (Th.D., Reformed Free University in Amsterdam) is professor emeritus of theology, Seventh-day Adventist Theological Seminary, Andrews University.
-Among his many published works are Perfection and Perfectionism: A Dogmatic-Ethical Study of Biblical Perfection and Phenomenal Perfectionism (Andrews University Press, 1975), The Israel of God in Prophecy: Principles of Prophetic Interpretation (Andrews University Press, 1983) and Light for the Last Days: Jesus?
-Endtime Prophecies Made Plain in the Book of Revelation (Pacific Press, 2000).
-Dr. LaRondelle now lives in Bradenton, Florida, where he continues to study and write.
+Hans K. LaRondelle (Th.D., Reformed Free University in Amsterdam) was professor of theology at the Seventh-day Adventist Theological Seminary, Andrews University.
+Among his many published works is The Israel of God in Prophecy: Principles of Prophetic Interpretation (Andrews University Press, 1983).